17 Easy English Lessons for Beginners

 “Mary offered Tom a banana.
 But Tom wanted an apple instead.”

 I’m sure you’ve come across similar sentences before.
-The article “a” is used before words that start with consonants, but “an” is used before words that start with vowels.
+The article “a” is used before words that start with consonants, but “an” is used before words that start with vowels… most of the time.

 This lesson will show you the exceptions to the rule above, which will help you sound like a more natural English speaker.

-Once you go through all these lessons and master the basics of English, don’t forget to check our other master list of advanced English lessons.
+Once you go through these lessons, don’t forget to check our other master list of advanced English lessons.

 At the end of the day, regular practice is the only path towards fluency.